 Careers Beyond Academia: Options and Pathways for Researchers

-The 2024 conference for researchers will take place from Monday 18 March - Thursday 21 March, online and at the Careers Service.
+The 2026 conference will take place from Monday 23 March - Thursday 26 March, online and in Oxford

 Run by the Careers Service's expert careers advisers, Careers Beyond Academia: Options and Pathways for Researchers is a FREE conference that offers Oxford University researchers the chance to join online panel talks with PhD holders and former academic researchers speaking frankly about their daily working lives in a variety of sectors, attend in-person networking events with peers and employers, and take part in interactive workshops to help you identify skills and strategies for optimising your career preparedness.
 Whether you are curious about or actively pursuing a career beyond academia, you will benefit from joining the conference.